exercism/v3/languages/python/exercises/concept/basics/.docs/introduction.md

 TypeError: number_to_the_power_of() missing 1 required positional argument: 'number_two'
 ```

-Comments in Python start with a `#` (_hash character_) that is not part of a string, and end at line termination.
+Comments in Python start with a `#` that is not part of a string, and end at line termination.
 Unlike many other programming languages, Python does not support multi-line comment marks.
 Each line of a comment block must start with the `#` character.
 Comments are ignored by the interpreter:

 ```python
 #this is a single line comment